Amari Cooper: 2019 season

 On July 1, 2019, Cooper stated, "I think the change of scenery was really necessary, I really, honestly, don't think if I would've stayed with the Raiders last season that I would've been able to flourish and reach some heights that I was able to reach as a Cowboy.
 So, it was definitely necessary."

 During the season opener against the New York Giants, Cooper had six receptions for 106 yards and a touchdown in the 35–17 victory.
 During Week 5, Cooper caught 11 passes for a career-high 226 yards and a touchdown as the Cowboys lost to the Green Bay Packers by a score of 34–24.
-During Week 10 against the Minnesota Vikings, he recorded 11 receptions for 147 yards and a touchdown in the 28–24 loss.
-During Week 14 against the Chicago Bears on Thursday Night Football, Cooper caught six passes for 83 yards and a touchdown in the 31–24 road loss.
+During Week 10 against the Minnesota Vikings on Sunday Night Football, he recorded 11 receptions for 147 yards and a touchdown in the 28–24 loss.
+During Week 14 against the Chicago Bears on Thursday Night Football, Cooper had six receptions for 83 yards and a touchdown in the 31–24 road loss.
 During the game, he reached 1,000 receiving yards on the season.
-He was named to his fourth career Pro Bowl for his performance in 2019.
+Cooper was named to his fourth career Pro Bowl for his performance in 2019.

 Cooper finished the 2019 season with 79 receptions for a career-high 1,189 yards and eight touchdowns in 16 games and starts.
 He was ranked 49th by his fellow players on the NFL Top 100 Players of 2020.

 2020 season

 On March 17, 2020, Cooper signed a five-year contract extension with the Cowboys worth $100 million, which featured $60 million guaranteed, $40 million at signing, and a $20 million injury designation that becomes fully guaranteed in 2022.

 The 2020 season saw Cooper reach at least 100 receiving yards in four games.
-Despite having four quarterbacks start over the season due to injuries, Cooper finished the 2020 season with a career-high 92 receptions for 1,114 yards and five touchdowns in 16 games and 15 starts.
+Despite having four quarterbacks start over the season due to injuries, Cooper finished the season with a career-high 92 receptions for 1,114 yards and five touchdowns in 16 games and 15 starts.

 2021 season

 During the season opener against the Buccaneers, Cooper recorded 13 receptions for 139 yards and two touchdowns in the narrow 31–29 road loss.
 His 13 receptions set a new mark for the most by a Cowboys player in a season-opening game.
 During a Week 8 20–16 road victory over the Vikings, Cooper caught eight passes for 122 yards and the game-winning touchdown.
 Cooper missed Weeks 11 and 12 after testing positive for COVID-19.

 Cooper finished the 2021 season with 68 receptions for 865 yards and a career-high eight touchdowns (tied for the team lead) in 15 games and 14 starts.
-In the Wild Card Round against the San Francisco 49ers, he had six receptions for 64 yards and a touchdown in the 23–17 loss.
+During the Wild Card Round against the San Francisco 49ers, he had six receptions for 64 yards and a touchdown in the 23–17 loss.

 On January 14, 2022, Cooper was fined $14,650 by the NFL after he attended a Dallas Mavericks game without wearing a face mask, a violation of COVID-19 protocols.